-You can visit the small town of Alarcón on your own or a guided tour with a professional guide.
+You can visit the small town of Alarcón on your own or on a guided tour with a professional guide.

-During the guided tours, the entire historical complex of Alarcón, its churches, its castle, and the views from the different viewpoints are visited.
+During the guided tours, the entire historical complex of Alarcón, its churches, its castle, and the views from different viewpoints are visited.

 The visit includes, in addition to the guide, the entrance to the contemporary art center.

 *Note that Alarcon is a small town that receives mostly Spanish tourism, so if you don’t understand Spanish, guided tours maybe are not for you.
 Also, read this and learn some Spanish words.

 The Russian Museum is a contemporary art gallery located in a part that belonged to the Palacio de Los Castañeda.
 Unfortunately, today only the 16th-century portal has survived.

 It is called Ruso’s museum due to the Russian painter and collector Miguel Ourvantzoff.
 The son of a political exile who ended up in the town of Cuenca, he found refuge and inspiration here.